wilsonae/GetData_Assignment/README.md

 ```

 ### Write out the data table
-Finally write out the table in the required format using the *write.table* command.
+Finally output the table in the required format using the *write.table* command.
 ```
 # Finally, write out the variable means
 write.table(feature_means,file="./UCI HAR Dataset/feature_means.txt",row.name=FALSE)
 ```
-Thsi file should be read into R using the *data.table* command.
+This file should be read into R using the *data.table* command.